mikael-johnsson/jokes-all-day/TESTING.md

 **Loading spinner**
 This site needs some sort of loading spinner that displays when loading jokes or reports.
 This is not implenented yet.

+**Access edit report form**
+As of now, it is possible for a user, who is not and admin nor the owner of the report, to enter the edit report form.
+It is not possible to actually edit it though.